csbrasnett/martini_vis/README.md

 If the solution here isn't working for you, please open an issue!

+## Disclaimers

+This code's mainly been tested on relatively simple systems.
+It hasn't been checked for larger more complex systems with big mixtures of lipids and proteins, so if you're looking at something big, it's likely there'll be an error.

+If you find an error, please open an issue so it can be fixed!

 ## Dependencies

 The only non-standard library used to run `vis_top_writer.py` is [Vermouth](https://github.com/marrink-lab/vermouth-martinize).